SyntaxError6666/SyntaxError6666/README.md

 @SyntaxError6
 **Please note: I do not accept ordinary Telegram private messages.**
 To send me a private message, **please use a Secret Chat**.
-Before sending me a private message, **++strictly adhere to and carry out the following steps to prevent any potential man-in-the-middle attacks++**:
+Before sending me a private message, **strictly adhere to and carry out the following steps to prevent any potential man-in-the-middle attacks**:
 1. Subscribe to my channel: [https://t.me/CompareFingerprints](https://t.me/CompareFingerprints)
 2. Open a Secret Chat with me.
 3. Wait for me to publish key fingerprint information (i.e., a fingerprint screenshot).